slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Research (to understand the customer - time spent alone on the Web, reading and analyzing information)
 - Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
-- Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)'*
+- Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)

-> *'Instead of details use interesting testimonials that allow people to relate.'*

-> *'Go into job interviews with a story in mind.
-All an interviewer really wants to know is if he can spend eight hours a day around you.'*

 ### On negotiation